Chikelue Iloenyosi

-Chikelue Iloenyosi (born 13 October 1980) is a Nigerian international footballer who played as a defender.
-He is presently the Founder of 042 Football Legends Association in Nigeria, a Charity Organization that help and support Ex-footballers, the families of late footballers and also mentorship program for Youths that has the Passion and live for football.
-(042 football Legends Association has successfully paid the hospital bill of so many footballers with health challenge and also currently sponsoring 45 Children of Ex-footballers in Secondary schools within the Country).

-Chikelue Iloenyosi Popularly Called "D'GENERAL" is also the Senior Special Advicer to NNF President (Amaju Melvin Pinnick) and also Technical Advicer to NNL Chairman.

-Chikelue Iloenyosi is presently married to his lovely and caring wife (Oluyemisi Ojo) they're blessed with 3 lovely Children (Stephanie, Amaka and Chico).

-Chikelue Iloenyosi is indeed a pillar of hope to many and a source of encouragement to Nigerian Youths.
+Chikelue Iloenyosi popularly referred to as D'General(born 13 October 1980) is a Nigerian international footballer who played as a defender.

 Career

-Iloenyosi has played professionally for Nipost Football Club Enugu, Calabar Rovers, Udoji United, Enugu Rangers, El-kanemi warriors of Maiduguri, Iwuanyanwu Nationel F.C Owerri, Fenabache Spor Kulubu, Tennis Borussia Berlin, Çaykur Rizespor, Ittihad FC, Asteras Tripoli and Al-Ittihad Club.
+Iloenyosi has played professionally for Nipost Football Club Enugu, Calabar Rovers, Udoji United, Enugu Rangers, El-kanemi warriors of Maiduguri, Iwuanyanwu Nationel F.C Owerri, Fenerbahçe S.K., Tennis Borussia Berlin, Çaykur Rizespor, Ittihad FC, Asteras Tripolis and Al-Ittihad Club.

 Iloenyosi featured in the Nigeria national under-20 football team at the 1999 FIFA World Youth Championship.
 He earned fifteen (15) senior caps for Nigeria in 2000 and he was part of the Olympic team 2000 in Sydney.

-In May 2011 he was banned by the Nigeria Football Federation (NFF) for participating in the rival Nigeria Football Association (NFA), because of his commitment to Improve football development in Nigeria.
-Both organizations later came to an agreement, After FIFA Sent a letter to clear Chikelue from the Banned list.
+In May 2011, Iloenyosi was banned by the Nigeria Football Federation (NFF) for participating in the rival Nigeria Football Association (NFA), because of his commitment to improve football development in Nigeria.
+Both organizations later came to an agreement after FIFA sent a letter to clear him from the ban list.

+He is one of the founders and president of 042 Football Legends Association in Nigeria, a charity organization that helps and supports ex-footballers, the families of late footballers and runs mentorship programs for young players.
+The association has paid the hospital bills of many footballers with health challenges and currently sponsors 45 children of ex-footballers in secondary schools within the country.
+Iloenyosi is the Senior Special Advisor to NNF President Amaju Melvin Pinnick and also Technical Advisor to NNL Chairman.

+Personal life

+His marriage to actress Stephanie Okereke (2004–2007) was declared null and void by the high court in Lagos in 2012 because at the time they got married, Iloenyosi was already legally married to another woman in the United States.

+Iloenyosi is currently married to Oluyemisi Ojo and has three children.